 Welcome to Action on Elder Abuse Scotland Action on Elder Abuse (AEA) Scotland works to protect older people from harm, abuse and neglect.
 We support those experiencing (or at risk of) harm, as well as raising awareness and advocating effective prevention.
 We’re part of the UK-wide organisation, Action on Elder Abuse - the only charity in the UK working on this issue exclusively today.
-Highlight: Bookings now open for our 2019 national conference Also: Donate to Action on Elder Abuse and get a free Will "On behalf of my dad and family, we would just like to say thank you for pointing me towards AEA Scotland.
+Highlight: We're looking for volunteers - find out more!
+"On behalf of my dad and family, we would just like to say thank you for pointing me towards AEA Scotland.
 They have given our family such support at a time when we felt helpless" Just some of the feedback from one of our Helpline callers - our Helpline really makes a difference to the lives of older people!
-Call our Scottish Helpline Find out about the People's Postcode Lottery here.
-Back to main home page AEA Scotland home page About AEA Scotland Who we are Our staff Our volunteers Our supporters Contact AEA Scotland How we help In Scotland Discounted professional wills Donate Fundraise We are delighted to be able to offer reduced price wills from respected Scottish solicitors, McEwan Fraser Legal.
+Call our Scottish Helpline Find out about 'The Fife Natter' project Back to main home page AEA Scotland home page About AEA Scotland Who we are Our staff Our volunteers Our supporters Contact AEA Scotland How we help In Scotland Discounted professional wills Donate Fundraise We are delighted to be able to offer reduced price wills from respected Scottish solicitors, McEwan Fraser Legal.
 Not only are you protecting your inheritance and your loved ones, but the full amount you pay will be donated directly to Action on Elder Abuse.
 The suggested donation amount for a professional will is £200 (although you can donate less if you wish), and the full amount will go towards supporting the work of Action on Elder Abuse.
 Many people don't think they need a will, but if you die without putting one in place, the courts will decide what will happen to your estate - this may not be distributed in the way you would have wanted it to.
 Unfortunately we also hear of cases of older people being coerced into handing over money, property or possessions by unscrupulous family and friends.
 Setting up a will can therefore be an important safeguard against financial abuse and exploitation.
 Of course, we also realise that some older people can be coerced into changing their will, or setting up a will in a way which does not reflect their wishes.
 If you are concerned about this, we would strongly advise you contact our Freephone Scottish Helpline for advice and support.
 You can also get comprehensive information about wills in Scotland from the Citizens Advice website: click here.
 How to take up this offer and support Action on Elder Abuse: Make your donation here We will then send you an email with a link to our online form to provide your contact details We will then pass your contact details to McEwan Fraser who will contact you to arrange an appointment to set up your will.
 We will not pass your details on to any other person or agency.
 Your contact details will only be passed to McEwan Fraser Legal to allow them to contact you to arrange setting up your will.
 McEwan Fraser branches McEwan Fraser have branches in the following locations: Aberdeen: 01224 472 441 Alloa: 01259 230 800 Anstruther: 01333 400 400 Ayrshire: 01292 430 555 Borders: 01896 800 440 Buckie: 01542 280 444 Dumfries: 01387 218 080 Dundee: 01382 721 212 Dunfermline: 01383 660 570 Edinburgh: 0131 524 9797 Elgin: 01343 610 444 Falkirk: 01324 467 050 Fort William: 01397 600 006 Glasgow: 0141 404 5474 Inverness: 01463 211 116 Kirkcaldy: 01592 800 695 Lanarkshire: 01698 537 177 Livingston: 01506 537 100 Perth: 01738 500 655 Stirling: 01786 231 155 You can also find out more about this service on the McEwan Fraser website.